mdrachuk/serious/docs/index.md

 e.g. `JsonSchema(Job, allow_missing=True)` will set `None` to fields marked `Optional` in `Job` dataclass when they are missing from loaded JSON.

+There are two types of Schema as of now:
+1. `JsonSchema`: loads/dumps JSON formatted strings
+2. `DictSchema`: loads/dumps `dict` objects

 # Basic Serialization

 Having a dataclass: